sealleci/LcBbsDdSov/README.md

-# Puzzle Solver for Dungeons&Diagram from Last Call BBS
+# Puzzle Solver for Dungeons&Diagrams from Last Call BBS

 ## Introduction

-Dungeons&Diagram is the game about discrete tomography.
+Dungeons&Diagrams is the game about discrete tomography.
 This program can solve the puzzle in a relatively short time, but since solving this type of puzzles is NP problem, it will costs a lot of time to find a solution in some cases.

 ## Execution